| The sections to be presented will

 may manifest hyperphagia, post ingestive regurgitation

 leads to progressive malnutrition (sham eating).
+In the ruminating adolescent bulimia

 and affect disorder may be present.
 Rumination in adults